 The ACT Government’s ‘Canberra Your Future’ website has an indispensable guide to the different areas of Canberra, including information on the demographics, dwelling types, median age, and major facilities of each suburb.
 You can also explore Canberra using a helpful interactive map, which makes it easier to get your bearings while learning more about the differences between, say, Acton and Melba.

 Research has shown that where you live can have a marked impact on measures of satisfaction, well-being, and mental health.
-The effects are seen when one switches cities or suburbs, and can even reflect how close one lives to a main road or busy intersection.
+The effects are seen when one switches cities or suburbs, and can even reflect how close one lives to the main road or busy intersection.

 As a result, experts advise people to consider their options carefully before relocating.
 To give yourself the best chance of being satisfied with your address, you should choose a suburb where your income is at least as high as the median income; minimise the length of your commute; aim, if appropriate, to put off moving again for as long as possible; consider how a new address will impact the accessibility of parks, gardens and other restorative natural environments; and, whenever possible, choose locations where you will be able to embed yourself more easily in a social network (for example, by living close to other young professionals), supportive communities, and people with similar interests or cultural concerns.